v0lta/PyTorch-Wavelet-Toolbox/README.md

 - the inverse fwt can be used by calling ```waverec```.
 - the 2d fwt is called ```wavedec2```
 - and inverse 2d fwt ```waverec2```.
+- 1d sparse-matrix fast wavelet transforms with boundary filters.
+- 2d sparse-matrix transforms with boundary filters (experimental).
 - single and two-dimensional wavelet packet forward transforms.
-- 1d sparse-matrix fast wavelet transforms with boundary filters.
 - adaptive wavelet support (experimental).
-- 2d boundary filters (experimental).

 This toolbox supports pywt-wavelets.